-Hawaii May Ban Vaping, Proposal Says
+Hawaii May Ban Vaping Flavors That Appeal To Kids, Proposal Says

 The U.S. Food and Drug Administration is concerned as well, and earlier this month claimed vaping companies are clearly using marketing strategies to target younger users, according to the AP.

-The FDA said it would prioritize removing vaping products that clearly appeal to kids, such as those with packaging that resembles juice boxes, candy or cookies.
-They’ve also made a proposal to restrict the sales of most flavored tobacco products to stores that verify the customer’s age upon entry, or include a separate, age-restricted area for vaping products.
+The FDA said it would prioritize removing vaping products that clearly appeal to kids, such as those with packaging that resembles juice boxes, candy, or cookies.
+The agency also made a proposal to restrict the sales of most flavored tobacco products to stores that verify the customer’s age upon entry or include a separate, age-restricted area for vaping products.

-Regulating the makers of vaping products and the stores that sell them is one thing, the proposal for an outright ban the Hawaii legislature is considering is another.
+Regulating the makers of vaping products and the stores that sell them is one thing, but the proposal for an outright ban on flavored e-liquids the Hawaii legislature is considering is another.

 Hawaii has been a leader in passing legislation to limit cigarette use, and is one of the most anti-smoking and healthiest states, according to U.S. News.
 In 2017, the Aloha State became the first state to raise the legal smoking age to 21.

-The Aloha state boasts the third lowest smoking rate and has the lowest mortality rate of any state, according to the Center for Disease Control.
+Hawaii boasts the third-lowest smoking rate and has the lowest mortality rate of any state, according to the Centers for Disease Control and Prevention.

 The Hawaii legislature is also looking at a second bill that would bring taxes on e-cigarette sales in line with traditional cigarettes.

-“By taxing them in a way similar to tobacco, we’re hoping that we can keep more young people from trying it, getting hooked on it, staying on it,” said State Senator Roz Baker, lead author of the second bill, told the AP.
+“By taxing them in a way similar to tobacco, we’re hoping that we can keep more young people from trying it, getting hooked on it, staying on it,” Senator Roz Baker, lead author of the second bill, told the AP.

 The proposal also aims to ban all flavored tobacco with the exception of menthol.